cockroachdb/docs/cockroachcloud/quickstart.md

     <a href="quickstart-trial-cluster.html"><button class="filter-button page-level">{{ site.data.products.dedicated }}</button></a>
 </div>

 This page guides you through the quickest way to get started with CockroachDB by setting up a {{ site.data.products.serverless }} cluster with the default options and minimal connection security.
-For information on how to create a CockroachCloud cluster with other options, see the [Learn more](#learn-more) section.
+For information on how to create a {{ site.data.products.db }} cluster with other options, see the [Learn more](#learn-more) section.

 {% include cockroachcloud/free-limitations.md %}

 ## Step 1.
 Create a free cluster

-1. If you haven't already, <a href="https://cockroachlabs.cloud/signup?referralId=docs_quickstart_free" rel="noopener" target="_blank">sign up for a CockroachCloud account</a>.
+1. If you haven't already, <a href="https://cockroachlabs.cloud/signup?referralId=docs_quickstart_free" rel="noopener" target="_blank">sign up for a {{ site.data.products.db }} account</a>.
-1. [Log in](https://cockroachlabs.cloud/) to your CockroachCloud account.
+1. [Log in](https://cockroachlabs.cloud/) to your {{ site.data.products.db }} account.
 1. On the **Clusters** page, click **Create Cluster**.
 1. On the **Create your cluster** page, select **{{ site.data.products.serverless-plan }}**.
 1. Click **Create your free cluster**.